SigmoidNetmaker/deep-network-orthobiologics/README.md

 Following is the list of files and a brief description of what they do:

-OrthoSetUp.m       -- sets up all of the network types for training OrthoReadDataset.m -- reads the data in the Excel file OrthoDatasetV4.xlsx
+OrthoSetUp.m          -- sets up all of the network types for training
+OrthoReadDataset.m    -- reads the data in the Excel file OrthobioDatasetV4.xlsx
+OrthoMakeTruthTable.m -- organizes the dataset into input/desired-output pairs